stridebn/Enigma_Sim/README.md

 * You have an interest in WWII history

 ## How To Use
 Download or clone the project.
 The class files are included, so compilation is unnecessary.
 Open a shell, or use a java file execution program to run the file titled "Enigma".
 The simulator requires a command line argument specifying the file from which the program will read instructions.
 There is a second, optional, command for a file from which to read input.
 If the command line is blank, the program will fail.
-  **EXAMPLE EXECUTION:**
-  `
+    **EXAMPLE EXECUTION (with file input):**
-  $ java Enigma Settings.txt SampleText.txt
+    `$ java Enigma Settings.txt SampleText.txt`
-  $ `
+    `VIGSXSEWOU`
+    **EXAMPLE EXECUTION (without file input):**
+    `$ java Enigma Settings.txt`
+    `Hello World`
+    `VIGSXSEWOU`

 ### File Manifest
-+ README.md
++ README.md                     :: this file
-+ Enigma_Simulator
++ Enigma_Simulator              :: directory holding project files
-  + `Enigma$Machine.class`
+  + `Enigma$Machine.class`      :: machine object class
-  + `Enigma$Rotor.class`
+  + `Enigma$Rotor.class`        :: rotor object class
-  + `Enigma.class`
+  + `Enigma.class`              :: holds main method and static machine object
-  + Enigma.java
+  + Enigma.java                 :: the java program itself
-  + Settings.txt
+  + Settings.txt                :: sample settings
-  + Settings2.txt
+  + Settings2.txt               :: sample settings 2
-  + SampleText.txt
+  + SampleText.txt              :: contains "Hello World"

 ## Licensing (TODO I think later in the project)